toethan777/Capstonecamera/LinuxFunctionsPrimer.md

 The move command.
 Used for moving files and folders.
 This is usually formatted as `mv [file location] [file destination]`.

 ### rm
 The delete command.
 Used for deleting files and folders.
 Kinda dangerous.
 Especially `rm -rf [file location]`, also known as the recursive delete.
 DO NOT TYPE `rm -rf ~`, this will remove literally everything.
 We only have one server.
-Contact me if you do this.
+Contact me if you use the `rm -rf` command.

 ### touch
 Create a blank file.